Jorokang/VE482database/README.md

 where `<filename>` is the name of the file containing the queries to be executed and `<num_threads>` is the number of threads to be used for query processing.

-For more detailed usage information such as query format and test script, see wiki.
+For more detailed usage information such as query format, see wiki.

 ## Copyright